8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 ### Principles

-1. Never enter anything without an exit strategy.
+1. There's no such thing as intrinsic value, only perceived value.
-2. There's no such thing as intrinsic value, only perceived value.
+2. Scarcity alone doesn't make something more valuable.
-3. Scarcity alone doesn't make something more valuable.
+3. Intent and impact are not mutually inclusive or exclusive.
-4. Intent and impact are not mutually inclusive or exclusive.
+4. Your mind is for having ideas, not storing them (David Allen).

 ### Practices